By Alexi Falson, 30 Sep, 2021

 How Much Can OnlineAuto Save You?

-Using OnlineAuto’s car buying service, you could save between by sourcing one of our car specialists to help you find the best value model for you.
+Using OnlineAuto’s car purchasing service, one of our car specialists can help you save and find the best value model for you.

 What Features Does the Toyota Granvia Have?

 Toyota’s entry-level Toyota Granvia comes riding on a set of 17-inch alloy wheels, and is packaged with features like LED head and tail lights, as well as LED fog lights and daytime running lamps, keyless entry and start, 8.0-inch touchscreen infotainment system with Apple CarPlay and Android Auto, satellite navigation and a six-speaker audio system, fabric upholstery, sunshade curtains, climate control air conditioning, 4.2-inch digital instrument cluster, digital rear-view mirror, leather-wrapped steering wheel full-sized spare tyre, as well as a rear-view camera with front and rear-mounted parking sensors and adaptive cruise control.

 Moving to the higher-spec Granvia VX adds a surround-view camera, a set of powered sliding doors, leather upholstery for three-rows of seating, woodgrain finish for the interior, adjustable driver’s seat, heated seats for the first two rows, 12-speaker Pioneer sound system and captain’s chairs for the second row (eight seater) plus second and third rows for the six-seat variant.

 LED head and tail lights, fog lights and daytime running lamps